HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/whatisnew.md

     **New features**

     - Domino REST API Administrators can now create a support package from either the **Management console** or by using specific console commands on the Domino console.
 The support package is a collection of files that can help the support team to better identify, troubleshoot, and resolve encountered issues.
 For more information, see [Create support package](../howto/management/supportpackage.md).

-    - Added new options for logging in to the **Admin UI**.
-One new option uses Domino REST API IdP and implements the OAuth process requiring user consent to log in.
-The other new option is using an external IdP to log in to the Admin UI that uses authorization code flow with PKCE.

-        For more information on how to log in to the **Admin UI**, see [Log in options](../references/usingwebui/index.md#log-in-options).
-For more information on how to configure and use an external IdP to log in to the **Admin UI**, see [Set up Admin UI external IdP login configuration](../howto/IdP/adminuiidp.md).

     - Added the console command `tell restapi support` for creating a support package and `tell restapi support -includensf` for creating a support package that includes the `KeepConfig.nsf` when executed on the Domino console.
 For more information, see [Domino REST API task](usingdominorestapi/restapitask.md).